EzehConfidenceAdaeze/TITE_Sales_Performance_Dashboard/README.md

 ## INSIGHTS:
 **Sales Trend Insights**
 1. Annual Revenue Trends:
-_ 2023 witnessed the highest revenue, likely driven by an increase in the quantity sold year over year (Y/Y).
+- 2023 witnessed the highest revenue, likely driven by an increase in the quantity sold year over year (Y/Y).
 2. Monthly Revenue Trends:
-_November, December, and September recorded the highest revenue and quantity sold, contributing to 43.6% of the annual revenue.
+- November, December, and September recorded the highest revenue and quantity sold, contributing to 43.6% of the annual revenue.
-_Historically, there is a consistent dip in sales every February and October.
+- Historically, there is a consistent dip in sales every February and October.
-_From 2020 to 2022, revenue typically increased from November to December.
+- From 2020 to 2022, revenue typically increased from November to December.
 However, in 2023, revenue started to decline in December.
 **Profit Review Insights**
 1. Quantity vs. Profit Correlation:
-_ There is no direct correlation between the quantity sold and the total profit or profit margin.
+- There is no direct correlation between the quantity sold and the total profit or profit margin.
 2. Profit Determinants:
-_ Gain and Loss Impact: Total profit is influenced by the balance between gain and loss.
+- Gain and Loss Impact: Total profit is influenced by the balance between gain and loss.
 An increase in losses directly reduces profit.
-_ Discount Effect: Offering higher discounts on products, above their profit margins, leads to lower profits and incurs losses.
+- Discount Effect: Offering higher discounts on products, above their profit margins, leads to lower profits and incurs losses.
-**Customer Shopping Habits.....**
-**Product performance.........**

 ## RECOMMENDATIONS:

 **Sales Trend and Customer Shopping Habits**
-_ Investigate December 2023: Conduct research to understand what activities were done differently in December 2023 that led to changes in sales trends.
+- Investigate December 2023: Conduct research to understand what activities were done differently in December 2023 that led to changes in sales trends.
-_ Boost Sales in Peak Months:
--Increase marketing efforts in September, November, and December to take advantage of high sales periods.
--Make sure there is enough stock to meet increased demand during these peak months, especially for popular items like chairs, phones, binders, and papers.
+- Boost Sales in Peak Months: Increase marketing efforts in September, November, and December to take advantage of high sales periods.
+Make sure there is enough stock to meet increased demand during these peak months, especially for popular items like chairs, phones, binders, and papers.
-_ Engage the Consumer Segment:
-- Use data to create personalized marketing campaigns for the consumer segment, which is the largest and most impactful group.
-- Offer bundles that combine popular items like chairs and phones with office supplies to attract consumers.
+- Engage the Consumer Segment: Use data to create personalized marketing campaigns for the consumer segment, which is the largest and most impactful group.
+Offer bundles that combine popular items like chairs and phones with office supplies to attract consumers.
-_Enhance Corporate and Home Office Segments.....
-_ Address October Sales Dip....
-_Leverage Regional Strengths...

 **Product Performance and Profit Optimization**
-_ Improve Table Profitability: o	Find ways to reduce the procurement costs for tables to improve profit margins. o	Add features or create premium versions of tables to justify higher prices and increase profitability.
+- Improve Table Profitability: Find ways to reduce the procurement costs for tables to improve profit margins.
+Add features or create premium versions of tables to justify higher prices and increase profitability.
-_Optimize Discount Strategies......